LennyCastaneda/terraform-core-task/README.md

 ## Remote State

-For this task remote state will be stored locally as it is intended for demonstration purposes only.
-In an actualy environment, the remote state backend would be stored in an S3 bucket or in Terraform Cloud.
+For this coding task is intended for demonstration purposes only and it is assumed to use local remote state.
+In an actualy AWS environment, the remote state backend would be stored in an S3 bucket/DynamoDB table or in Terraform Cloud.

 This repo defines the infrastructure code for development environent